Kieran Kennedy: Stockport Town

 On 10 September 2021, Kennedy joined Stockport Town, who were a division below Macclesfield in the North West Counties League Division One South.
 He was sent off after the final whistle in a 3–1 defeat at Alsager Town.
 He played a total of 14 games for Stockport Town in the 2021–22 season.

 International career

 Kennedy has been capped by the England under-19 team.

 Style of play

-Kennedy is a right-footed left-sided centre-half, who can also play with his left-foot and at left-back, right-back or as a central defensive midfielder.
+Kennedy is a right-footed left-sided centre-half who can also play with his left foot and as a left-back, right-back or central defensive midfielder.
 Port Vale manager John Askey described him as a "footballing centre-half" who combined athletic ability with composure on the ball.
 Macclesfield coach George Pilkington concurred, saying "he's quick, he's strong in the air, he's aggressive and he's got all the ingredients to go on and kick on again".

 Personal life

+He graduated from Staffordshire University in 2022 with a degree in Professional Sports Writing and Broadcasting.

-His grandfather, Paddy Kennedy, was one of the "Busby Babes", though only played a handful of games in a seven-year career for Manchester United, Southampton and Blackburn Rovers.
+His grandfather, Paddy Kennedy, was one of the "Busby Babes", though he only played a handful of games in a seven-year career for Manchester United, Southampton and Blackburn Rovers.